The National Popular Vote Interstate Compact (NPVIC)

 One solution to this problem is to amend the U.S. Constitution to get rid of the Electoral College.
 Over the history of our country, there have been at least 700 proposed amendments to modify or abolish the Electoral College - more than any other subject of Constitutional reform.
 This is a really, really difficult path to take, especially in today’s partisan environment.
 A proposed amendment must be passed by two-thirds of both houses of Congress, then ratified by the legislatures of three-fourths of the states.
 Not very likely.

 A much better solution, which actually uses the language and flexible intent of the constitution framers, is the National Popular Vote Interstate Compact (NPVIC).
 It is an agreement between states to pledge their Electoral College votes to the nationwide winner of the popular vote, vs the winner in just their own state.
 It works with Article II, Section 1 of the Constitution, which says “Each State shall appoint, in such Manner as the Legislature thereof may direct, a Number of Electors….”.
 The Compact will go into effect once states with electors equaling 270 have joined.
-So far, twelve states and DC have joined, with 181 total votes.
-Colorado was the latest state to join, and New Mexico and Delaware legislatures have both have passed agreements and are awaiting their governors’ signatures.
+So far, fifteen states and DC have joined, with 196 total votes.
+Colorado joined this year, along with New Mexico, Oregon and Delaware.

 Once the magic 270 Electoral College votes have been pledged to the NPVIC, we will be able to elect our President directly, vs simply electing a panel of state electors!